-During the summer months of June, July, August and September, yards need no more than ¾ inch of water every 2 to 3 days.
-If your lawn has received enough water from rainfall, then you can turn off your irrigation system and turn it back on when needed.
+During the summer months of June, July, August and September, yards need no more than ½ to ¾ inch of water every 2 to 3 days.
+If your lawn has received enough water from rainfall, turn off your irrigation system, and turn it back on when needed.

 Follow these tips when you "watch the weather, wait to water”: